 • Hospitalization per night (private room): $200 to $500 USD

 Travel insurance is the line item parents are most tempted to skip and most likely to need.
-EKTA family policies start around $3 USD per day for a family of four with medical evacuation included, which is the cover that matters more than the policy fine print until the moment it matters most.
+Family policies start around $3 USD per day for a family of four with medical evacuation included, which is the cover that matters more than the policy fine print until the moment it matters most.

 Food, water, and the questions every parent asks